 ‘In 2006″, explained the document with which UNEP launched the new campaign in 2008, “we wondered if the goal of one billion trees was too ambitious; it was not.
 The goal of planting two billion has also been proven insufficient”.

 However, Wangari’s contributions weren’t limited to these brilliant initiatives and achievements: as the Oslo Nobel Committee highlighted in awarding her the Nobel Peace Prize in 2004 for “her contributions to sustainable development, democracy and peace”.

 Her work has been characterised globally as an approach to sustainable development that “embraces democracy, human rights and women’s rights”.

 She was an influential political activist who fought tirelessly for human rights, democracy and corruption in Kenya, which led her repeatedly to prison, but she, however, received notable successes such as avoiding the construction of an urban complex in Nairobi Central Park.

-Also after the establishment of democracy, she was elected a deputy with 98% of votes in 2002 and in 2003 she was appointed Minister of Environment, Natural Resources and Wild Life.
+Also, after the establishment of democracy, she was elected a deputy with 98% of the votes in 2002 and in 2003, she was appointed Minister of Environment, Natural Resources and Wild Life.

 She worked locally and globally and knew how to unite the defence of the environment with the fight against poverty and discrimination against women.
 WED 2020: Remembering a Genius Ken Saro Wiwa on this day